mboukabous/AI-Algorithms-Made-Easy/docs/Regression_Documentation.md

 ### Introduction

 The Gradio interface provides an easy and interactive way to train regression models without writing code or using the command line.
-It allows you to select models, configure parameters, upload data, and view results—all through a user-friendly web interface.
+It allows you to select models, configure parameters, upload data, and view results—all through a user-friendly web interface - https://huggingface.co/spaces/mboukabous/train_regression

 ![Interface](/interfaces/gradio/train_regressor_gradio.png?raw=true "Interface")